aws/aws-eks-best-practices/content/scalability/docs/workloads.md

 ## Compare the workloads across 2 clusters

-If you have 2 clusters that you think they should have similar performance, but they don't.
-You should compare the metrics to figure out the difference.
+If you have two clusters that should have similar performance but do not, try comparing the metrics to identify the reason.

-A very common question is why the clusters have different latency.
-It is usually caused by difference in the volume of API requests.
+For example, comparing cluster latency is a common issue.
+This is usually caused by difference in the volume of API requests.
 You can run the following CloudWatch LogInsight query to understand the difference.

 ```
 filter @logStream like "kube-apiserver-audit"